ericbieri/particle-boron-ublox-fw-programmer/README.md

 The product change notes can be found here [SARA-R410M-02B-01 Product Change](https://www.u-blox.com/en/docs/UBX-19024506).
 Futher documentation & resouces can be found here [SARA-R4 Series Documenation & Resources](https://www.u-blox.com/en/product/sara-r4-series?lang=de#tab-documentation-resources).

-As far as I can see, the ublox firmware version L0.0.00.00.05.8 workes fine with the Boron firmware version 1.5.
+As far as I can see does the ublox firmware version L0.0.00.00.05.8 work just fine with the current firmware version 1.5 of the Boron.

 ## Printed Circuit Board
 I'm sharing the PCB design on  OSH Park.
 OSH Park produces high quality PCBs for little money.